johgle/master-dpp/README.md

 8. **Start the development server:**

-   Update the `ALLOWED_HOSTS` list in the `settings.py` file to include your local IP address.

    Open a new terminal, navigate to the folder where the `manage.py` file is located, and start the server: